Need to make a few calls or update your Instagram on the move in Southeast Asia, but don’t want to pay those ridiculous international roaming rates?

 Data Speed

-5G and LTE are fine in metro Manila and other large cities.
+5G and LTE are fine in metro Manila and other large cities, with download speeds of around 30Mbps not uncommon.
 Outside that area, it’s hit and miss.
 In some provinces, data service works pretty well, while elsewhere it’s unbearably slow or non-existent.

 Multi-Country SIM Cards and eSIMs for Southeast Asia

-While it’s generally still cheapest to buy physical SIMs in each country if you’re staying for a while, travelers moving more quickly should consider the following:
+While it’s generally still cheapest to buy local SIMs in each country if you’re staying for a while, travelers moving more quickly should consider the following:

-- SIM Options provides a data-only SIM that works throughout Southeast Asia with 10GB of data, valid for 14 days.
+• SIM Options provides a data-only physical SIM that works throughout Southeast Asia, with 10GB of data valid for 14 days for $49.90.

 Check out our guides to buying SIM cards in many other countries here.